Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 ### Build with the end in mind {#collect-build}

-Last, you want to build your tool with the end in mind.
+Last, you will want to build your tool with the end in mind.
 This means taking time to consider how the data you collect will be translated into a dataset [@beals_data_2014; @lewis_how_2022; @uk_data_service_research_2023].
 Recall from Chapter \@ref(structure), we ultimately need our data to be in a rectangular format, organized according to the basic data organization rules, in order to be analyzable.

 The process for building your tools with the end in mind is fairly different for electronic tools compared to paper forms so we are going to talk about these two processes separately.